Cayley's theorem: History

-showed that the correspondence in the theorem is one-to-one, but he failed to explicitly show it was a homomorphism (and thus an embedding).
+showed that the correspondence in the theorem is one-to-one, but he did not explicitly show it was a homomorphism (and thus an embedding).
 However, Nummela notes that Cayley made this result known to the mathematical community at the time, thus predating Jordan by 16 years or so.

 The theorem was later published by Walther Dyck in 1882 and is attributed to Dyck in the first edition of Burnside's book.

 Background

 A permutation of a set A is a bijective function from A to A. The set of all permutations of A forms a group under function composition, called the symmetric group on A, and written as $\operatorname{Sym}(A)$.

 In particular, taking A to be the underlying set of a group G produces a symmetric group denoted $\operatorname{Sym}(G)$.